Research

 The University of Sussex has been a centre for the production of transformative interdisciplinary research since its inception in 1961.

 The Institute supports a wide range of research centres, whose aim is to build on deep legacies of outstanding critical scholarship and practice, and to enable new and generative connections between and across disciplines.
 We aim to produce inventive ways of addressing the most pressing issues of our times, from climate change, biodiversity and artificial intelligence to social justice, citizenship and the necessity of the arts to human life.
-We host the experimental Sussex Humanities Lab, the flagship university research programme led from the School of Media, Arts and Humanities in collaboration with Informatics, Education and the Library.
+We host the experimental Sussex Digital Humanities Lab - a University Centre of Excellence exploring interactions between computational technology, culture, society and environment.

 The Institute favours a porosity of connection which enables transdisciplinary research to develop where it needs, and disciplinary scholarship to find itself in dialogue: with Sussex faculty in Education, Psychology, Informatics, Global Studies, Business, Sustainability and the Brighton and Sussex Medical School, working actively alongside colleagues from local communities across the UK, and in networks which reach around the globe.